Grindewald1900/Notebook/Final/Project2.md

 Finally, NL is the subset of both POLYLOGSPACE and P, which means there exist an intersection between them.

 #### 3.2 Define reductions for the purpose of defining complete problems for the class P. Explain carefully how are your reductions closed under functional composition.
-For class P, we define a LOG-SPACE reduction, which is computable by a deterministic Turing machine using logarithmic space.
-It's evident that LOG-SPACE reduction is weaker than polynomial-time reduction and NC reduction.
+For class P, we define a PARALLEL-LOG reduction, which is computable in time O(log(n)^c) using O(n^k) parallel processors.
+It's evident that PARALLEL-LOG reduction can be simulated by a single processor machine with time T

-**Theorem 3** DSPACE(S(n) ⊆ S{DTIME(cS(n)) | c ≥ 1}, for S(n) ≥ log(n).

-Since LOG-SPACE reduction features space restrictions, according to Theorem 3, we have
-<h4 align="center"> DSPACE(log(n)) ⊆  ∪DTIME(c^log(n))</h4>
-where c is a constant larger than 1.
+<h4 align="center">T = (log(n)^c) * (n^k) = POLY(n) </h4>

-As we know, DTIME(c^log(n)) could be regarded as polynomial-time, in this way, LOG-SPACE reduction also features polynomial-time restriction.
-If problem A is in class P, and class B can be LOG-SPACE reducted to A,
+in this way, PARALLEL-LOG reduction also features polynomial-time restriction.
+If problem A is in class P, and class B can be PARALLEL-LOG reducted to A, we have
 <h4 align="center"> B <=L A </h4>

 With regard to problem B, it's obiously in Class P, because A is polynomial-time solvable and the reduction from B to A also features polynomial-time restriction.
 Thus we have
 <h4 align="center"> B ∈ P </h4>

-Hence, we can come to the conclusion that whenever A is in class P and B LOG-SPACE reduces to A, B is also in class P. Also, when it comes to a third problem C, if C LOG-SPACE reduces to B, we can affirm that C is also in class P for the same reason, which indicates that LOG-SPACE reduction is closed under functional composition for class P.
+Hence, we can come to the conclusion that whenever A is in class P and B PARALLEL-LOG reduces to A, B is also in class P. Also, when it comes to a third problem C, if C PARALLEL-LOG reduces to B, we can affirm that C is also in class P for the same reason, which indicates that PARALLEL-LOG reduction is closed under functional composition for class P.

 #### 3.3 Define the class of P-complete problems.
 Explain carefully how showing that a P-complete problem is in PLOYLOGSPACE results in the whole class P being included in
 POLYLOGSPACE.
 Explain the practical consequences of finding that P-complete problems are or are not in POLYLOGSPACE.
+Intuitively, P-complete problems are the hardest problems in class P. According to the definition of hardest problem in section 1.3, a problem A is P-complete if
+<h4 align="center">A is in P </h4>
+<h4 align="center">every problem in P can be reduced to A with PARALLEL-LOG reduction</h4>

 <h4 align="center"> </h4>
+Since P-complete problems are the most unsolvable individuals in class P, if any P-complete problem can be solved fast on a parallel machine, which means P-complete problems are in PLOYLOGSPACE, as a consequence, every problem in class P will be included in PLOYLOGSPACE.
+In this way, we will have
-<h4 align="center"> </h4>
+  <h4 align="center"> P ⊆ PLOYLOGSPACE</h4>

+Conversly, if no P-complete problem can be solved efficiently on a parallel machine, then P-complete problems are obviously lying outside POLYLOGSPACE, thus
-<h4 align="center"> </h4>
+  <h4 align="center"> P ≠ PLOYLOGSPACE</h4>
+ which means there exists some hard problems in class P that can not be solved fast with parallelism.
+Finally, some tractable problems still remain inherently sequential.